NexusLove/Aqz-SBOT/README.md

-# AroSBOT
+# Aqz-SBOT

-AroSBOT is a fun / utility Discord selfbot !
+Aqz-SBOT is a fun / utility Discord selfbot !

 ## Warning !